telhawk-systems/telhawk-proxy/EVENT_EXAMPLE.md

 # Event Example - Complete Request Structure

-This document shows what a fully populated GoTrack event looks like, including all possible HTTP headers, request payload, and server-enriched data.
+This document shows what a fully populated TelHawk Proxy event looks like, including all possible HTTP headers, request payload, and server-enriched data.

 ---